 - COVID-19 is a virus that can cause a respiratory infection and other health problems.

-- Fentanyl and other opioids can slow your breathing rate, so COVID-19 may increase the risk of overdose death when using opioids.
+- Fentanyl and other opioids can slow a person's breathing rate, so COVID-19 may increase the risk of overdose death from opioids.

-- Do not share supplies, such as cigarettes, joints, pipes, injecting equipment, containers for alcohol, utensils, and other supplies.
+- Avoid sharing supplies, such as cigarettes, joints, pipes, injecting equipment, containers for alcohol, utensils, and other supplies.
 If you have to share, wipe pipes with alcohol wipes or use new mouthpieces.

-- Reduce close contact (e.g. shaking hands, hugging, kissing) and ensure condom use.
+- Reduce close contact (e.g. shaking hands, hugging, kissing) and use condoms.

 - Wash your hands or use wipes before preparing, handling or using your drugs.
 Prepare your drugs yourself.

 - Cough or sneeze into your elbow or use tissues.
-Throw tissues away immediately and wash your hands thoroughly.
+Throw tissues away as soon as possible and wash your hands thoroughly.

 - Clean surfaces with soap and water, alcohol wipes, bleach or hydrogen peroxide before preparing drugs if possible.

 - Carry naloxone and have an overdose plan.